Saturday Zoo

 Saturday Zoo is a British alternative comedy and chat show series, featuring an eclectic mix of stand-up acts, interviews and music.
 Hosted by Jonathan Ross, it ran for 13 episodes, beginning in January 1993, on Channel 4.

 Production

 The series was produced by host Jonathan Ross's own production company, Channel X, headed by Kenton Allen.
 Unlike previous shows, Ross specifically designed it to be "a show that I want to watch" without being particularly interested in viewing figures or popularity.
-The show was broadcast live, with no possibility for re-takes or editing.
+The show was broadcast live, with no possibility for retakes or editing.
 Writers for the series included Kevin Day and Patrick Marber.
 The music director and keyboard player was Janette Mason, who also wrote the show's theme tune.